 An investigation of the structure and function of the tissues of the human body.
-The course is lab intensive and is intended to acquaint the student with the microscopic characteristics of tissues.
+The course is lab-intensive and is intended to acquaint the student with the microscopic characteristics of tissues.
+3 Theory 1 Lab.
+Lab fee.

-Credits: 4 Lab Hours: 3 Lecture Hours: 3 Prerequisites: BIOL 111
+Credits: 4 Lab Hours: 3 Lecture Hours: 3 Prerequisites: BIOL 111 BIOL 112 Semester Offered: Fall, odd years